Nationwide Help. FREE Initial Consultation. 1-866-601-5518.

 - In evaluating claims under SBA affiliation rules, the appeals court will base its analysis on the solicitation and proposal before it.

-Our SBA attorneys have a deep understanding of government small business affiliation rules and how small business ostensible subcontractor affiliation applies when looking at bidding opportunities.
+Our SBA attorneys have a deep understanding of government small business affiliation rules, prime contractor subcontractor relationships, and how small business ostensible subcontractor affiliation applies when looking at bidding opportunities.

-To preserve your rights under the SBA’s legal Ostensible meaning, 13 CFR Part 121, and Ostensible contractor Rule, affiliation meaning in appeals cases, and adverse SBA decision Call Watson & Associates at 1866-601-5518 for a Free Initial Consultation.
+To preserve your rights under 13 CFR 121.103, and SBA rules and regulations, affiliation meaning in appeals cases, and adverse SBA decisions.
+Call Watson & Associates’ Ostensible Subcontractor Rule lawyers at 1866-601-5518 for a Free Initial Consultation.